lab-cosmo/librascal/docs/source/representations.rst

-.. _descriptors:
+.. _representations:

-Descriptors
+Representations
 ===========

-In this section, we summarize the descriptors implemented in Rascal.
+In this section, we summarize the representation implemented in Rascal.

 .. contents::
    :local: